bukowa/twr2docs/r2docs/docs/lua/api/events.md

 ---

 # Introduction
-Not all events are documented.
+Not all conditions are documented.
-Not all events are expected to work.
+Not all conditions are expected to work.

 Below list is result of extracting the game decompiled code.
-You should not rely 100% on the below list, as it may contain errors or missing events.
+You should not rely 100% on the below list, as it may contain errors or missing conditions.

 ## AdviceFinishedTrigger